A Wave of Tick-borne Diseases is Hitting the U.S.

 HOW TO KEEP TICKS AWAY FROM YOUR PROPERTY

 If you’re concerned about ticks invading your lawn or vacation property, turn to Safer® Brand for an OMRI Listed® solution to dealing with these deadly insects.
 OMRI Listed® products are scrutinized by the Organic Materials Review Institute to make sure they’re produced in the appropriate methods to be compliant for use in organic gardening.

 To battle ticks, apply Safer® Brand Mosquito & Tick Killer Concentrate.
 This concentrate features a hose-end sprayer attachment for easy application on your lawn.
 Using a mixture of potassium salts of fatty acids and pyrethrins, Mosquito & Tick Killer eliminates ticks on contact while also killing mosquitoes, chinch bugs, lawn moths, sod webworms, armyworms and European crane flies.
 Each 32 oz bottle treats up to 2,500 square feet and can be applied as often as needed, but no more than once a day.

 If you like the idea of protecting your family and garden from pest insects while keeping those treatments compliant for use with organic gardening, turn to Safer® Brand.
 Join the Safer® Brand community on Facebook, where we help homeowners and gardeners tackle their pest problems.
 You can also contact our dedicated Consumer Care Team at 855-7-ORGANIC.

-Also be sure to subscribe to the Safer® Brand E-Newsletter for a special deal off your first order, regular coupon code offers and links to helpful lawn and garden articles.
+Also be sure to subscribe to the Safer® Brand E-Newsletter for helpful articles like this and special announcements on products to help you in your home, lawn and garden.